 - We will endeavor to involve unsuccessful applicants in other artistic projects during the Summit & Festival

-- If you're interested in taking part, please email email@example.com saying why you’d like to be involved
+- If you're interested in taking part, to apply please email firstname.lastname@example.org saying why you’d like to be involved or call us on 020 7730 9551

 - For organisations putting people forward, you can either give names of the nominated participant artists or just number of places you would like and confirm names later (maximum 2 places per organization)